 I wasn’t going to say anything about the intern-politician drama because I’m done with women in politics.
 (An essay for another day.)
-But I’m uncomfortable with the way this argument is going.
+But I’m uncomfortable with the direction of the conversations about this issue.

 First, it was arrogant of the minister to speak the way she did to both the intern and the editor.
 She could’ve made her point without making it seem like she was above them.
 Let me be clear, interns deserve an opportunity to shine, and to show that they too can do the job.
 There is nothing wrong with an intern interviewing a minister or any other high-ranking member of this society.
 How are interns going to learn if they don’t practice and make mistakes?
 The Sanitation Minister’s tone exemplifies the condescension journalists experience in dealing with the powerful in Ghana.
 She was wrong and completely out of line.

 But let’s be honest, editors and media companies rarely send interns and service personnel to ministers and high-ranking officials alone.
 It’s not that they’re lesser beings, but because they often lack the capacity and the context to ask meaningful questions.
 I mean, aren’t editors picky in choosing which senior reporter to send to such interviews.

 Isn’t that why they choose to send the best on the business desk to interview the finance minister and to events where certain top people are expected to be present?
 Granted when pressed, editors send interns to big interviews, and sometimes some interns take initiative to interview officials when they meet them on assignments.
 Even in situations where questions are written for new people (interns) some fumble, which is what I suspect happened in this case.
 I very much doubt the conversation started with Mrs. Dapaah asking Rahinatu, “Who/what are you there?”